Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

       * SystemRepo: GitHub repository with all managed files

-          * easybuild
+          * easybuild: Follows the structure of EasyBuild repositories to be able to use the GitHub support if desired.

+              * easyconfigs: The offical LUMI EasyConfig repository

-              * easyconfig
+              * easyblocks: Custom EasyBlocks

+              * tools: Currently contains the custom implementations of the module naming schemes

               * config: Configuration of EasyBuild

-              * Structure for hooks and easyblocks to be decided.
+              * Structure for hooks and other customizations to be decided.